vibrazy/letterpressexplosion/README.md

-Letterpress like explosion.
+Letterpress-like explosion.

-Category on UIView called explode, that will take the uiview and explode it into pieces.
+Category on `UIView` called Explode that will take the uiview and explode it into pieces.

-e.g

-[myView explode];
+    [myView lp_explode];

 Not exactly the same as letterpress but will point people to the right direction.